JuiceDrinker/cync/README.md

 - Run `cync` to run TUI

 ## Roadmap
+- Be able to pull nested folders from remote directory
 - Add extra CLI commands to print local and remote directory paths
 - Terminal restoration on panics
 - Improve Setup wizard